fenriskiba/MtG-SealedSimulator/README.md

   * Networked connection to draft with other users
 6. Version 3.5:
   * Cube Draft based on provided list of cards
+Please Note: The start of this project is being done for a class, and as a result these steps may change as I learn more of the tools I will be using

 Credits
 ===================